n4demo/learn-to-containerise/docker-apps/linux/php/readme.md

 ## This exercise shows how to containerise a very simple PHP Apache web application using VS Code terminal with Docker Desktop, then uploading to DockerHub.

 1. In VS Code File..Open Folder - navigate to docker-apps/linux/php folder, so that the DOCKER file is in the current directory.
-2. create the local image by OPENING a NEW VS CODE BASH TERMINAL WINDOW and paste in the docker image build code below and edit your name.
+2. create the local image by OPENING a NEW VS CODE BASH TERMINAL WINDOW and paste in the docker image build code from BROWSER and edit your name.

 - node4demo refers to container registry account or owner that already exists
 - php-app refers to the application